-Certain information included herein which express management's expectations or estimates of future performance may constitute "forward-looking information" within the meaning of applicable Canadian securities legislation.
-The words "believe", "expect", "anticipate", "contemplate", "target", "plan", "intends", and similar expressions identify forward-looking information.
+This Annual Information Form contains forward-looking statements and information within the meaning of applicable Canadian securities laws.
+The forward looking-statements contained in this Annual Information Form are based on the expectations, estimates and projections of management of Bird as of the date of this document unless otherwise stated.
+The use of the words "believe", "expect", "could" "anticipate", "contemplate", "target", "plan", "intends", and similar expressions identify forward-looking information.

 Forward-looking information is necessarily based upon a number of estimates and assumptions that, while considered reasonable by management, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
-In particular, this AIF includes forward-looking information and the Company cautions the reader that such forward-looking information involve known and unknown risks, uncertainties and other factors that may cause the actual financial results, performance or achievements of the Company to be materially different from the Company's estimated future results, performance or achievements expressed or implied by those forward-looking information and the forward-looking information is not a guarantee of future performance.
-Risks that may impact the Company's future results, performance or achievements include those described under "Risks Relating to the Business" in this AIF and in the Company's MD&A dated March 9, 2021 filed and available on SEDAR.
-The Company expressly disclaims any intention or obligation to update or revise any forward-looking information, events or otherwise, except as required by applicable law.
+In particular, this AIF includes forward-looking information concerning anticipated commencement and completion dates for certain projects, and anticipated levels of investment in infrastructure.

+The Company cautions the reader that such forward-looking information involves known and unknown risks, uncertainties and other factors that may cause the actual financial results, performance or achievements of the Company to be materially different from the Company's estimated future results, performance or achievements expressed or implied by the forward-looking information.
+The forward-looking information is not a guarantee of future performance.
+Risks that may impact the Company's future results, performance or achievements include those described under "Risks Relating to the Business" in this AIF and in the Company's MD&A dated March 8, 2022 filed and available on SEDAR.
+The Company expressly disclaims any intention or obligation to update or revise any forward-looking information whether as a result of new information, events or otherwise, except as required by applicable law.